MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/runbooks.md

 After you import runbooks into Service Manager using the Orchestrator connector from Orchestrator, you can create a runbook automation activity template to map parameters in Orchestrator to corresponding parameters in Service Manager.

 As an example, you can implement a new request offering using an Orchestrator runbook to automate it.
 Then, you can go to the Runbooks view in the Library workspace, select a runbook, and create a runbook automation activity template.
 You can go to the templates view and verify that the template is created.
 You can then add the Orchestrator activity template to a service request template and create the request offering.
-You then can then map the runbook template to a different runbook with the same inputs and outputs if you find that you need to fix a problem or improve the process.
+You can then map the runbook template to a different runbook with the same inputs and outputs if you find that you need to fix a problem or improve the process.

 > [!IMPORTANT]
 > If you have extended root classes such as service request or release record, then you can map runbook activity parameter to extended properties only if the runbook activity template and service request templates are saved in same management pack where the definition extension is located.